-Black and African American representation in our core US workforce rose 0.9 percentage points to 6.6%, the highest year-over-year increase in the past five years.
+Black and African American representation in our core US workforce rose 0.1 percentage points to 6.7% year over year, and has increased 2.2 percentage points since 2019.

 US Hispanic and Latinx

-Hispanic and Latinx representation in our core US workforce rose 0.6 percentage points to 7.6%, the highest year-over-year increase in the past five years.
+Hispanic and Latinx representation in our core US workforce rose 0.3 percentage points year over year, and has increased 1.7 percentage points since 2019.

 Racial and ethnic minorities in the US

-As of September 2022, inside the US, racial and ethnic minority employees combined earn $1.008 total pay for every $1.000 earned by white employees with the same job title and level and considering tenure.
+Inside the US, all racial and ethnic minority groups who are rewards-eligible combined earn $1.007 total pay for every $1.000 earned by US rewards eligible white employees with the same job title and level and considering tenure.

 Women in the US

-As of September 2022, inside the US, women employees earn $1.007 total pay for every $1.000 earned by employees who are men and have the same job title and level and considering tenure.
+Inside the US, women who are rewards-eligible earn $1.007 total pay for every $1.000 earned by rewards eligible employees who are men and have the same job title and level and considering tenure.

 Women outside of the US

-As of September 2022, outside the US, women employees earn $1.002 total pay for every $1.000 earned by employees who are men with the same job title and level and considering tenure in these combined geographies.
+Outside the US, women who are rewards-eligible earn $1.003 total pay for every $1.000 earned by men who are rewards eligible with the same job title and level and considering tenure in these combined geographies.